Nonlinear Skew Quasi-Cyclic Codes: Introduction

-A linear code $\C$ of length $n\ell$ over $\F_{q^m}$ is called a \emph{quasi-cyclic code of index $\ell$} if it is invariant under the shift of codewords by $\ell$ positions and $\ell$ is the minimum number with this property.
-These codes can be studied as $\F_{q^m}[X] / (X^n-1)$-modules by considering their polynomial representation, where $\F_{q^m}[X]$ is the ring of polynomials with coefficients in $\F_{q^m}$, with the usual commutative addition and multiplication.
+A linear code $\C$ of length $n\ell$ over $\F_{q^m}$ is called a \emph{quasi-cyclic code of index~$\ell$} if it is invariant under the shift of codewords by $\ell$ positions.
+These codes can be studied as $\F_{q^m}[X] / (X^n-1)$-modules by considering their polynomial representation, where $\F_{q^m}[X]$ is the ring of polynomials with coefficients in $\F_{q^m}$ with the usual commutative addition and multiplication.